-There will be an additional charge for attending a Tribunal Hearing (whether preliminary or final hearings) of £900 – £1,600 excluding VAT per day depending on the seniority and experience of the person attending.
+There will be an additional charge for attending a Tribunal Hearing (whether preliminary or final hearings) of £1,000 – £1,800 excluding VAT per day depending on the seniority and experience of the person attending.
+Our attendance is generally in an advisory capacity at final hearings as a barrister will be instructed to represent you.
+Where we are attending a hearing to represent you (usually only preliminary hearings), we will of course charge for preparation time in addition to time attending Tribunal.
 Travel expenses and travelling time will be additional and will depend on the location of the hearing.
 The number of days required will depend on the number of preliminary hearings and the length of the final hearing.

 Disbursements are costs related to your matter that are payable to third parties, such as Tribunal fees or barrister’s fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process and as such, we require disbursements to be paid on account.

 We would usually instruct a barrister to represent you at final hearings, and sometimes also at any preliminary hearings.
 We will discuss the choice of barrister and the likely costs with you.
-Barrister’s fees are estimates between £800 – £2,000 excluding VAT a day depending on the experience of the advocate for preparing for and attending a Tribunal hearing, but it could be more than this for a senior barrister or where it is a complex or lengthy matter.
+Barrister’s fees are estimated between £900 – £3,000 excluding VAT a day depending on the experience of the advocate for preparing for and attending a Tribunal hearing, but it could be more than this for a senior barrister or where it is a complex or lengthy matter.

 Other disbursements may include photocopying costs, postage and courier charges, travel, accommodation and subsistence costs.